MichaelDrogalis/dire/README.md

 (multiply 1 nil) ; => :npe
 ```

+### Etc
+- `with-finally`, `with-precondition`, and `with-postcondition` all have similar bang variants as above.
-If an exception is raised that has no handler, it will be raised up the stack like normal.
+- If an exception is raised that has no handler, it will be raised up the stack like normal.

 ## License